-The gardens of Old Parliament House were designed as extension of the building itself.
-The chief architect, John Smith Murdoch, wanted members and senators to use the gardens as an integral part of the building, however later extensions blocking the colonnade at the back of of the building meant this intention was lost.
+The gardens of Old Parliament House were designed as an extension of the building itself.
+The chief architect, John Smith Murdoch, wanted members and senators to use the gardens as an integral part of the building, however, later extensions blocking the colonnade at the back of the building meant this intention was lost.

 - The Broinowski Rose Garden - English shrub roses

 - The Rex Hazelwood Rose Garden - Early Asian and European roses, Australian Alister Clark roses